 - Injury to a Child, Elderly, or Disabled

 - Abandoning or Endangering a Child

 - Violations of Court Orders in Family Violence Cases

 - Any family violence case

 Can I deny a prior offense if it was nondisclosed in Texas?

 Generally, if you have an offense that has been nondisclosed, you are no longer required to disclose it.
 However, there are agencies for which nondisclosure orders do not apply.

-What Agencies Will Still Have Access to a Nondisclosed Offense?
+What Agencies have Access to a Nondisclosed Offense?

 - Law enforcement agencies